Recreational activities for young people

 Community and voluntary organisations are major providers of recreational activities for young people.
 They run sports clubs, youth clubs and various other youth services.

 Local authorities provide information on recreational and cultural facilities on their websites.
-Contact information for local authorities is available on the Local Government Management Agency website.
+Contact information for local authorities is available from the Department of Housing, Planning and Local Government.

 Sport Ireland provides support to the National Governing Bodies of the various sports available in Ireland.
 Contact details for the National Governing Bodies are available on its website.